- Overview of the Bluff Head Cove, Twillingate Ansteys

 - Arthur Gilman Anstey (b 1903 Massachusetts, died in 1904 in Massachusetts);

-- Arthur William Anstey (b 1906 Malden, Middlesex, Massachusetts, married Phoebe A. In the 1935 Census he was a mason in Bluff Head Cove);
+- Arthur William Anstey (b 1906 Malden, Middlesex, Massachusetts, living with parents in the 1910 USA Census.
+He married Phoebe A. In the 1935 Census he was a mason in Bluff Head Cove);

 - Albert Anstey (b 1909 Twillingate, died an infant);